kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 The binary package file consists of all source files along with any additional information to install or uninstall the package.

 It is usually enabled with all the options for installing the package that are platform specific.
 Binary package files contain complete applications of libraries of functions compiled for a particular architecture.
 The source package usually consists of the original compressed `tar` file, `spec` file and the patches which are required to create the binary package file.

+Let us see how to create a simple source BIN RPM package using a `tar` file.

+If you are new to rpm packaging, you might want to first understand hot to use rpm command to install, upgrade and remove packages on CentOS or REDHat.

+#### 1. Install rpm-build

+To build an rpm file

+#### 2. RPM Build Directories

+rpm-build will